BACK

 1. Principles of Client Delight

-Transparency: Be honest, open, and responsive at all times.
+Transparency: Be honest, open, and responsive.
+Always.
+Even when it's uncomfortable.

 2. Client Journey Mapping